desktop/desktop/docs/process/pull-requests.md

 ## The Review Process

 1. **Contributor** opens a pull request.
+While the pull request is not ready for review, it should stay in draft mode.
-1. When it's ready for review, add a comment to the pull request.
+1. When the pull request is ready, the **contributor** should mark it as ready for review.
 1. A member of the reviewer team will give it a quick look over and add the `ready-for-review` label and add it to any relevant release board.
 1. A **reviewer** with bandwidth will appear.